raunakkolle/CCwebsite/README.md

 # CC Website (Database Project)

-This project was developed as project work for college Web technology course.
+This project was developed as a part of the project work for college Web technology course.
-It is developed in Django Rest Framework and React redux in frontend with following objective.
+It is developed using Django Rest Framework and React redux as the frontend with following objectives.

-The portal is being designed college Coding club as a platform to monitor club activities and share their knowledge.
-Platform consist of dashboard, Blogs and Project sharing.
+The portal is being designed for college Coding club as a platform to monitor the activities conducted by the club and for its members to share their knowledge and harbor a community of coding enthusiasts in the campus.
+The Platform consist of a Dashboard, Blogs section and a Projects section where the members can learn from the blogs of the other fellow members and collaborate with the other members working on various projects.

-Frontend of the code in react is stored in **backend/mysite/frontend/src** folder.
+ The Frontend of the code in react is stored in **backend/mysite/frontend/src** folder.

 ------------